QuentinRa/blog.quentinra.dev/tools/rst/syntax/titles.md

 * ``^``: subsubsection
 * ``»``: paragraph

-You can reference a title, meaning say "Hey check this part of the documentation" using ref
+You can reference a title, which it is like saying "Hey check this part of the documentation too", using ref

 ```rest
 .. _tag: